 Day 2: Vancouver – Merritt – Kelowna – Vernon – Revelstoke

 Leaving Vancouver in the morning and traveling through the picturesque Fraser Valley, entering a semi-desert region and stopping at Merritt.
 We’re going to visit the “VQA” winery after dinner and taste the renowned Canadian Ice Wine.
 Then leave for Kelowna and go in search of the lake monster, Ogopogo, to the lovely Lake Okanagan.

-Travel through the Roger Pass in the center of the National Park of the Glacier.
+Travel through the Rogers Pass in the center of the National Park of the Glacier.
 We can see the Trans-Canada Highway’s final portion finished in 1962.
 A renowned Banff lake, Lake Louise, is Alberta’s hamlet.
 Taking the Lake Louise gondola, you’ll see a panoramic perspective of the natural beauty of the emerald-green lake and the Victoria glacier above it.
 Banff, renowned for its mountainous environment and hot springs, is a resort town and one of Canada’s most famous tourist spots.